negrifelipe/AniSharp/README.md

 // Gets the anime called Shinmai Maou no Testament (https://myanimelist.net/anime/23233/Shinmai_Maou_no_Testament) var anime = AniSharp.GetAnimeFromName("Testament");

+// Gets the top of ova
+var ovas = AniSharp.GetTopAnime(type: TopTypes.Ova);

+// Gets the default top of anime from the 50 var animes = AniSharp.GetTopAnime(startIndex: 50);

 // You can also get things asynchronously var anime = await AniSharp.GetAnimeFromNameAsync("Testament");